Gravity Flow is one of the coolest new plugins I’ve seen in quite some time.

 He also reiterated how important it is to him that he had his team behind him for this project.
 And Carl Hancock — co-founder of Rocketgenius — is excited about Steven’s product as well, saying “The product is awesome.
 It’s definitely more complex [and] business oriented, but that’s a good thing.”

 Carl also shared that Steve has a background that lends itself to thinking about complex problems to solve, working on, “more enterprise stuff pre-WordPress, on a wide variety of platforms and programming languages.”

-A few Rocketgenius employees have Gravity Forms focused side projects, which I think is really cool.
-Another favorite of mine is David Smith’s Gravity Wiz, that adds functionality snippets, or “perks”, to Gravity Forms.
-The third-party ecosystem is doing well too; Gravity Plus and Gravity View are two healthy Gravity Forms focused businesses that come to mind, and I’m sure there are many more.
+A few Rocketgenius employees have Gravity Forms-focused side projects, which I think is really cool.
+Another favorite of mine is David Smith’s Gravity Wiz, which adds functionality snippets, or “perks”, to Gravity Forms.
+The third-party ecosystem is doing well too; Gravity Plus and Gravity View are two healthy Gravity Forms-focused businesses that come to mind, and I’m sure there are many more.

 The main plugin continues to dominate the WordPress forms space.
 Though it is commercial only, it powers hundreds of thousands of websites and has dozens of official add-ons.
 Carl has told me many times he doesn’t even view most other WordPress forms plugins as competition (though newer entrants like Ninja Forms are doing quite well for themselves), as Gravity Forms aims to take market share away from complex hosted solutions like Wufoo, rather than gobble up the much larger but less demanding market that just wants simple contact forms.

 If you want to keep up with Gravity Flow, check out the website.
 And the project is on Github as well, as Steve is billing for support and automatic upgrades, which start at €87 (around $100) per year.